The Apostolic Community

 The Besekh provides several clues to the strength of the Jewish membership in the early Messianic congregations.
 However, the population of Messianic Jews at the time of Paul's letters was quite large.
 Luke provides a specific census when Paul came to Jerusalem and Jacob reported that there were "many tens of thousands" of Jewish disciples (Acts 21:20; CJB, CEV, MW).
-The CJB has "Judeans" in the verse instead of "Jews" because Jacob refers to the local population.
+The CJB translates Grk.
+Ioudaiois as "Judeans" in the verse instead of "Jews" to assign the census to the local population.
 The Greek word in the verse for the number is muriades, the plural form of murias, which in ordinary usage equaled 10,000 (BAG).
 Idiomatically, then, the plural form can refer to a very great number, tens of thousands (Rienecker 1:321).
 Christian Bibles generally diminish the number with "thousands."

 The census of Messianic Jews is directly related to the large population of Jews in the world.
 Josephus, the Jewish historian, reported that "the ten tribes are beyond Euphrates till now, and are an immense multitude, and not to be estimated by numbers" (Ant.
 XI, 5:2).
 Josephus also quotes the Greek geographer Strabo as saying: "It is hard to find a place in the habitable earth that has not admitted this tribe of men, and is not possessed by them" (Ant.
 XIV, 7:2).
 To extrapolate a worldwide Messianic Jewish population at this time can be only a guess, but consider this census data.